AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 What turns an AI reuse right into commercial leverage?

 A usage signal.
 A contract shows that content may be used.
 A contribution record shows what the content actually did inside AI-generated answers.
-That evidence is what strengthens attribution, audit, renewal, and pricing discussions.
+That evidence strengthens attribution, audit, renewal, pricing and remuneration discussions.